EMES77/pipresents-dotw/README.md

-#pipresents-dotw
+#pipresents - day of the week - script
 ===============

 This shell script is a workaraound to make KenT2's "pipresents-next" aware of the day of the week.
 It's made for the Raspberry Pi

-I suppose you already have a Raspberry Pi set up and Pi Presents up and running and also set it up as Black-Box according to the Pi Presents-manual https://github.com/KenT2/pipresents-next
+I suppose you already have a Raspberry Pi set up and Pi Presents-next up and running and also set it up as Black-Box according to the Pi Presents-Manual https://github.com/KenT2/pipresents-next

 To make it work your Raspberry will need a permanent internet-connection to get the time from a server